Well Together This Winter

 Accident & Emergency departments and 999

-If you or someone you care for are experiencing a life-threatening emergency, please call 999 urgently or travel to your nearest Accident & Emergency (A&E) Department.
+If you or someone you care for are experiencing a life or limb emergency, please call 999 urgently or travel to your nearest Accident & Emergency (A&E) Department.
 Locally our A&E departments are based at Peterborough City Hospital, Hinchingbrooke Hospital in Huntingdon, and Addenbrooke's Hospital in Cambridge.

 999 and A&E are here to support those people with the most serious medical issues.
 Please do not call 999 or use A&E if your issue is not life-threatening, as this will help make sure that we keep staff at these services available for the people who need it most.